15 Scams in Thailand and How to Avoid Them

 Boats in Phang Nga

-This happened to me in Phang Nga Bay, I found out on my own with the boatman and instead I asked for 10 euros more than the excursion and there was no way I could lower the price.
+This happened to me in Phang Nga Bay.
+I checked with the boatman on my own, and he asked for 10 euros more than the tour, and it was impossible to negotiate a lower price.

-Another common scam is the floating markets near Bangkok.
+Another common scam involves the floating markets near Bangkok.

 Some travelers prefer to take a taxi to the market.

-The problem is that many taxi drivers are in cahoots with the boatmen and they leave you far from the market with the excuse that it is the closest they can go and that you must continue by boat.
+The problem is that many taxi drivers have deals with boat operators, dropping you off far from the market, claiming it's the closest they can get, and that you must continue by boat.

 boatmen-in-floating-market